mitranim/mitranim.github.io/src/templates/indices/projects.md

 An abstract library for clientside (in the browser) data modeling and ajax.
 Somewhat similar to Backbone.Model and analogs, but with a different foundation.

+[jisp](http://jisp.io) <span class="fade">(JavaScript / jisp)</span>

+A "programmable language".
+Basically a custom dialect of Lisp that compiles to JavaScript.
+I'm somewhat embarrassed about it, but people seem to like it.

+[gotools](https://github.com/Mitranim/gotools) <span class="fade">(Go)</span>

+Collection of utilities for writing Go web servers: rendering tools, middleware, database adapter.

 ... lots of [other things!](https://github.com/Mitranim?tab=repositories)